 Our medical advisory panel helps to ensure our charity is communicating correct and relevant information on vascular EDS.

-We are extremely grateful for their support and also their commitment towards the planning of our vascular EDS conference in May 2017.
+We are extremely grateful for their support and also their commitment towards the planning of our first ever vascular EDS conference which took place in May 2017.

 Dr Tim Clayton is a consultant dermatologist based in Manchester.
 He practices at Salford Royal NHS Foundation Trust and the Royal Manchester Children’s Hospital and is fully trained in both adult and paediatric dermatology.

 Dr Clayton is listed on the dermatology specialist register by the General Medical Council in London.